Status

 DTP officers will assist applicants to obtain Invest Victoria’s written advice during the DFP pre-application enquiry process.

-All applications are assessed on planning merit which includes the following:
+All projects are assessed on planning merit having regard to:

-• alignment with the Planning and Environment Act 1987 (including the objectives of planning in Victoria)
+• the requirements of the Planning and Environment Act 1987 (including the objectives of planning in Victoria)

-• alignment with state and local provisions of the planning scheme
+• State and local provisions of the planning scheme

-• consideration of the local context, including potential amenity and environmental impacts
+• Site context, including potential amenity and environmental impacts

 All projects considered by the DFP are subject to a design review process to ensure proposals deliver high-quality built form outcomes for Victoria.
 Design review processes are outlined within the Design Review Terms of Reference.

-DFP applications are subject to the same referral and public notice requirements as standard assessments.
-DTP will engage referral authorities and local governments and notify adjoining property owners and potentially affected parties if the planning scheme requires it.
-Authority and community views will be considered in DTP’s planning assessment.
+DFP planning permit applications are subject to the same referral and public notice requirements as any other permit application.
+DTP will consult referral authorities and local governments and notify adjoining property owners and potentially affected parties if required by the planning scheme.
+Authority and community views will be considered as part of DTP’s planning assessment.

 Delivery of affordable housing